Country Finishing Style

 Glaze is the finishing material that is mainly used to form the appearance of

-old and ancient looked.
+old and ancient looks.
 Glaze is very important to emulate the country style

 for the furniture.
-The patina looked that caused from the long time process and reaction of wood with
+The patina look that was caused by the ageing process and reaction of wood with

-the air is easy to be duplicated by the glaze
+the air is easy to duplicate by the glaze

 application.
-In the "country finishing", the glaze is also used to create dirty old looked effects such as: cow tail, antic, dry brush, spatter, etc. See our previous article : glaze application to make antique
+In the "country finishing," the glaze is also used to create dirty, old-looking effects such as cowtail, antic, dry brush, spatter, etc. See our previous article : glaze application to make antique

-to make more dramatic antique looked.
-Powder glaze is special glaze to make the
+There are also available special glazes to make more dramatic antique-looking.
+Powder glaze is a special glaze to make the

-dusty looked.
-The glaze with white color is also work well to make wash finish.
+dusty look.
+The glaze with white color also works well to make a wash finish.

 "dirty looked" with glaze